-Climate reporting as of 31 March 2023 can be found on the following pages.
+Climate reporting as of 31 March 2024 can be found on the following pages.
 This reporting includes the chosen first, second and fourth metrics as described under "4.
 Metrics and Targets".
-The third metric (the result of the "Slow Transition PRA stress test", is outlined in Appendix A).

 As described in the "Metrics and Targets" section of this paper, where possible and where there is reasonable data coverage, the Trustee's preference is to monitor 'line-by-line' emissions reporting for funds where possible.
 However, for funds with less than 50% coverage and illiquid assets, the Trustee recognises that it is more suitable to monitor 'asset class level' carbon estimates in the absence of reliable, reported line-by-line emissions data from MSCI.
 The Trustee notes that using asset class modelling of emissions for assets where this data is not available enables a more holistic view of the Fund's total portfolio emissions, albeit recognising that the modelled data is not perfect.
 The investment advisor will be engaging with the Scheme's investment managers to work with them to help improve the data coverage going forward.